* Muslim convert

-- On November 5, 2009 Hasan went on a shooting rampage inside the U.S. Army post at Fort Hood, Texas — killing 13 people and wounding at least 31 others.
-He shouted “Allahu Akbar!” (“God is Great!”) while he was shooting.
+* On November 5, 2009 Hasan went on a shooting rampage inside the U.S. Army post at Fort Hood, Texas — killing 13 people and wounding at least 31 others.
+While he was shooting, he shouted “Allahu Akbar!” (“God is Great!”).

-Born in Virginia in 1970, Nidal Malik Hasan attended Barstow Community College (in California) and Virginia Western Community College in the city of Roanoke.
+Born in Arlington County, Virginia, on September 8, 1970, Nidal Malik Hasan attended Barstow Community College (in California) and Virginia Western Community College in the city of Roanoke.
 He then transferred to Virginia Tech University, where, according to military records, he served in the ROTC as an undergraduate and earned a bachelor’s degree in biochemistry in 1997.
-(School officials, however, report that Hasan graduated in 1995 and that there are no records of his having served in ROTC.)
+(School officials, however, reported that Hasan had graduated in 1995, and that there were no records of his having served in ROTC.)

 After leaving Virginia Tech, Hasan went on to obtain a doctorate in psychiatry from the Uniformed Services University of the Health Sciences in 2001.
 Early in his postgraduate work, he was put on probation and was disciplined for proselytizing about his Muslim faith with patients and colleagues.